ryan-munger/CMPT308_Database_Mgmt/Lab7/lab7_writeup.md

 <br></br>
 3. **What is the primary key?**

-Unfortunately, TagNumber alone is not a primary key.
-Instead, using only the data present in the table, I would select a combination of PackageID and TagNumber to be our primary key as InstallDate and SoftwareCostUSD are certainly not unique.
+Unfortunately, TagNumber alone is not a primary key as there are multiple installations for the same computer.
+Instead, using only the data present in the table, I would select a combination of PackageID and TagNumber to be our primary key to uniquely identify each installation.

 ### Part 2:
 *Add two columns of new data: one column for software package name (e.g.,